smackers/democratizing-software-verification-workshop-2020/index.md

 ## Organization

-This workshop will be held between July 19–24, 2020, and colocated with the [32nd International Conference on Computer-Aided Verification (CAV)][CAV].
+This workshop will be held on July 20, 2020, and coinciding with the [32nd International Conference on Computer-Aided Verification (CAV)][CAV].
 The workshop is chaired by developers of [SMACK] and [SeaHorn]:

 * Michael Emmi, Amazon Web Services
 * Arie Gurfinkel, University of Waterloo